people

 Your City, State 12345

 I am a second-year Ph.D. student in Computer Science at the University of Maryland (UMD), advised by Prof. Soheil Feizi.
-My research interests broadly span the safety and reliability of LLMs and LLM Agents.
-Broadly speaking, I am interested in problems related to the safety and reliability of the evaluation and deployment of LLMs and LLM agents.
-More specifically, I have worked on reliable LLM evaluation (EMNLP’25), reliable agentic tool call in LLM agents (EMNLP’25), aligning LLM tool call behavior with human in multi-turn settings (arXiv’25), and red-teaming AI text detection (NeurIPS’25).
+Broadly speaking, my research interests span problems related to the reliability of the evaluation and deployment of LLMs and LLM agents.
+More specifically, I have worked on reliable LLM evaluation (EMNLP’25), reliable agentic tool call in LLM agents (EMNLP’25), aligning LLM tool call behavior with human in multi-turn settings (ACL’26), and red-teaming AI text detection (NeurIPS’25).
+I’ve also worked on LLM reasoning, including interpretable reasoning (ACL’26) and explorative reasoning (arXiv’26).

 Prior to joining UMD, I earned my bachelor’s degree in Computer Science and Electrical Engineering from the Hong Kong University of Science and Technology (HKUST).
 During my undergraduate studies, I had the opportunity to work with Prof. Minhao Cheng on backdoor attacks and machine learning watermarks.
 I also spent a semester on exchange at ETH Zurich, where I was fortunate to have worked with Prof. Florian Tramèr on adversarial examples and diffusion models.